 The research assessed a range of potential sources including dairy processing wastewater, compost sold to the rural sector, blood and bone fertiliser, meat processing wastewater and sludge, grape marc from the wine industry, vegetable processing wastewater and sewage sludge applied to land.
-No brewery waste is applied to soils in New Zealand because spent yeast is used in the food industry to manufacture a yeast spread.
+No brewery waste is applied to soils in New Zealand because spent yeast is used in the food industry to manufacture a yeast spread, and application of sewage sludge to agricultural land is reported under the Waste sector.

 Because most livestock manure in New Zealand is excreted directly onto pasture, emissions from the organic nitrogen fertilisers category are relatively small.
-In 2018, N2O emissions from this source contributed 79.1 kt CO2-e (1.1 per cent of emissions from Agricultural soils, and 0.2 per cent of total agricultural emissions).
-This is an increase of 42.2 kt CO2-e (114.6 per cent) from the 1990 level of 36.8 kt CO2-e.
+In 2017, N2O emissions from this source contributed 78.5 kt CO2-e (0.9 per cent of emissions from Agricultural soils, and 0.2 per cent of total agricultural emissions).
+This is an increase of 41.7 kt CO2-e (113.1 per cent) from the 1990 level of 36.8 kt CO2-e.